OWASP/API-Security/2023/en/src/0xa1-broken-object-level-authorization.md

 the API.
 The API fails to validate that the VIN represents a vehicle that belongs to the logged in user, which leads to a BOLA vulnerability.
-An attacker can access vehicles that don't belong to them.
+An attacker can access vehicles that don't belong to him.

 ### Scenario #3